lennart-k/ical-rs/README.md

 Parse the result of `LineReader` into three parts:

-- The name of the line attribute formatted in uppercase.
+* The name of the line attribute formatted in uppercase.
-- A vector of `(key, value)` tuples for the parameters:
+* A vector of `(key, value)` tuples for the parameters:
-    - The param key is formatted in uppercase.
+  * The param key is formatted in uppercase.
-    - The param value is untouched.
+  * The param value is untouched.
-- The property value is untouched.
+* The property value is untouched.

 It works for both the vCard and iCal formats.

-#### Example:
+#### Example

 Cargo.toml:

 ```toml
 [dependencies.ical]
 version = "0.10"